 Except in extremely limited circumstances, you may not carry a concealed firearm on your person in public unless you have a valid concealed weapon (CCW) license issued in the State of California.
 California law does not recognize CCW licenses issued in other states.
 Licenses are granted by local law enforcement agencies:

-- The Riverside County Sheriff's Department grants concealed weapon permits to county residents or to residents of any of our contract cities where law enforcement services are provided through the Sheriff's Department.
+- The Riverside County Sheriff's Department grants concealed weapon permits to county residents.

 Laser sights may now be used on firearms approved to be carried in a concealed status.

 - It is the responsibility of the licensee to ensure the system is operable, correctly attached to the firearm, and properly adjusted for accuracy.

 - Standard (non-laser) sights must be used during qualifications.

 A California Sheriff has broad discretion as provided in Penal Code Section §26150(a) to issue a CCW to those qualified Riverside County citizens that demonstrate both "good cause" and "good moral character."
 These persons are entrusted to carry loaded, concealed firearms into our public places throughout California.
 Examples of such public places include our roadways, movie theaters, shopping centers and malls, grocery stores, and the like throughout California.

 CCW Instructions (pdf) and the DOJ Application (pdf) then contact the CCW Unit for an appointment to meet in person.

 - Call the Sheriff's CCW Unit to schedule an interview.
 The interview will determine your need and good cause for the issuance of a CCW permit.
 You must bring the following to your interview:

 If you are successful with your initial interview, you will be instructed to